 Let them thaw gently at room temperature or use the thaw function of your microwave.

 - Ingredients at room temperature: Your mixture will be well blended and all ingredients will mix better if they are all at the same temperature.

 - Baking powder + baking soda: This is the perfect combination to get the chocolate chip muffin bump going.
 Follow the recipe carefully, measuring the quantities of yeast precisely to get that nice bump without feeling it too much in your mouth.

 - Don't over-mix: The dough should be a bit lumpy, so don't use an electric mixer to incorporate the dry ingredients.
 The texture of the dough is also important because it will hold the chocolate chips and prevent them from falling to the bottom during baking.

 - Fill the baking cups fully: Fill the muffin cups to the top with the batter to make large muffins.

-- Bake in a very hot oven: Preheat to at least 220°C. Baking at a high temperature is a starting booster.
-It will allow the muffins to cook and develop quickly, then lower the temperature to 180°C to gently cook the inside of the muffin and keep its moist and fluffy texture.
+- Bake in a very hot oven: Baking muffin recipes at a high temperature is a starting booster.
+The high oven temperature will allow the muffins to bake and develop quickly, then reduce the oven temperature to gently bake the inside of the muffin and keep its soft and fluffy texture.
 Be careful not to open the oven door during baking, as the change in temperature will cause the muffins to fall apart.

-- Do not overcook: Be careful to watch the cooking process, overcooked muffins = dry muffins!
+- Do not overcook: Be careful to watch the cooking process, overcooked muffins = dry and dense muffins!
 A few minutes before the end of the baking time, check with a toothpick by plunging it into the center of the muffin.